AlexSkrypnyk/shellvar/tests/phpunit/Fixtures/expected/MarkdownBlocksFormatterFunctionalTest.5.md

 ### `VAR11`

-Description from bash without a leading space that goes on<br />multiple lines.
+Description from bash without a leading space that goes on<br/>multiple lines.

 Default value: `val11bash`